azinchen/nordvpn-wg/README.md

 ### Filter NordVPN servers

 This container selects recommended.
-The list of recommended servers can be filtered by setting `COUNTRY`, `GROUP` and/or `TECHNOLOGY` environment variables.
+The list of recommended servers can be filtered by setting `COUNTRY` and/or `GROUP` environment variables.

 ### Reconnect by cron